Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Real-Space Dynamical Mean-Field Theory

-RDMFT allows us to describe inhomogeneous correlated lattice systems, but it requires more computational resources than standard DMFT.~This is because the lattice Dyson equation \eqref{eq:lattDy} involves the inversion of $N_s\times N_s$ matrices and because for every lattice site an effective quantum impurity problem needs to be solved.~The latter task can be significantly simplified using insight from the expected type of symmetry breaking.~The transition to the checkerboard density-wave phase corresponds to a $\mathbb{Z}_2$ parity-symmetry breaking \cite{mivehvar2021cavity} towards a bipartite structure with finite occupation imbalance $\langle\hat{\Theta}\rangle$ between even and odd lattice sites.~After confirming this translational-symmetry breaking with unbiased RDMFT for a system of size $N_s=8\times 8$, we have applied a unit-cell procedure \cite{sotnikov2015critical} which assumes that all sites within the same sublattice (even or odd) are equivalent.~This reduces the number of different quantum impurity problems to one per sublattice, while the lattice Green's function is still computed for the full system via \eqref{eq:lattDy}.~This allowed us to simulate lattices of size $N_s=32\times 32$ with reduced computational cost, thus minimizing finite-size effects.
+In principle, for a translationally invariant model, Eq.~\eqref{eq:lattDy} could be solved in the thermodynamic limit by Fourier transformation.~Within RDMFT, however, translational invariance is not assumed a priory and solutions exhibiting different types of order, such as staggered magnetization, phase separation, and density order, arise naturally without imposing additional symmetry constraints.~By contrast, it requires more computational resources than standard DMFT due to the inversion of $N_s\times N_s$ matrices in \eqref{eq:lattDy} and because for every lattice site an effective quantum impurity problem needs to be solved.~The latter task can be significantly simplified using insight from the expected type of symmetry breaking.~The transition to the checkerboard density-wave phase corresponds to a $\mathbb{Z}_2$ parity-symmetry breaking \cite{mivehvar2021cavity} towards a bipartite structure with finite occupation imbalance $\langle\hat{\Theta}\rangle$ between even and odd lattice sites.~After confirming this translational-symmetry breaking with unbiased RDMFT for a system of size $N_s=8\times 8$, we have applied a unit-cell procedure \cite{sotnikov2015critical} which assumes that all sites within the same sublattice (even or odd) are equivalent.~This reduces the number of different quantum impurity problems to one per sublattice, while the lattice Green's function is still computed for the full system via \eqref{eq:lattDy}.~This allowed us to simulate lattices of size $N_s=32\times 32$ with reduced computational cost, thus minimizing finite-size effects.